 Dependencies

-Although on the surface this might appear to be completely separate from the original data pipeline, it is important to consider how you establish and maintain these dependencies, as changes in the data pipeline could impact this downstream consumer of the data.
+Even though it may seem unrelated, it is crucial to think about how you create and sustain these connections.
+Changes in the data pipeline could impact this downstream consumer of the data.

 Monitoring